Consensys/Legions/README.md

 # Legions
 Ethereum Node Security Toolkit

-Handy toolkit for security researchers poking around Ethereum nodes (and contracts) It also has functionalities such as:
+Handy toolkit for (security) researchers poking around Ethereum nodes and contracts, now with a slick command-line interface, with auto complete commands and history.

+Other functionalities:
  - Conversions (toWei, fromWei, keccak, etc)
  - Query for balance, code, storage of smart contracts, ecrecover
  - etc